 Seven Summer Vacation Driving Tips

 Summer is almost here and you are looking forward to your vacation.
 If your plans include a long road trip, consider that summer is a dangerous time of the year for driving.
 This is largely due to greater congestion, road work, and good driving conditions that encourage more speeding.
-To help make your vacation a safe one, the Tenge Law Firm offers these seven vacation driving tips:
+To help make your vacation a safe one, the car accident lawyers at Tenge Law Firm offer these seven vacation driving tips: